simonlally/arch-install/README.md

 Show installed discs on system with
 `lsblk`

+## NOTE
-`Layout: 300M for EFI partition (EFI System type), swap partition size of installed ram (Linux swap), and rest of the drive goes to arch, cfdisk will automatically make it ext4, so no need to change it`
+Layout: 300M for EFI partition (EFI System type), swap partition size of installed ram (Linux swap), and rest of the drive goes to arch, cfdisk will automatically make it ext4, so no need to change it

 To start formatting:
 `cfdisk /dev/sda`